Psoralen Plus Ultraviolet Light Therapy (PUVA) for Atopic Dermatitis

 Cataracts.
 The risk of cataracts can be reduced by

-regular use of sunglasses that block UV light when outdoors.
+regular use of sunglasses that block UV light when you are outdoors.

 Other skin diseases getting worse.